An overview of demand forecasting in Microsoft Dynamics 365 Business Central

 Demand profiling

-By connecting EazyStock to Microsoft Business Central or NAV, demand forecasting becomes an automated process.
+Connecting EazyStock to Microsoft Business Central or NAV, automates demand forecasting.

-To produce a base forecast, EazyStock takes a data feed from the ERP and starts by analysing historical demand and classifying items into one of nine different demand types, based on their position in their product life cycle.
+To produce a base forecast, EazyStock takes a data feed from the Business Central to analyse historical demand and classify items into one of eight different demand types, based on their position in their product life cycle.

 Product life cycle

-For example, a product in its growth phase is likely to follow a positive demand trend as sales increase, until it hits maturity, where demand usually stabilises, before becoming increasingly erratic and lumpy as it faces decline.
+For example, a product in its growth phase is likely to follow a positive demand trend as sales increase.
+Demand usually stabilises when it hits maturity, before becoming increasingly erratic and lumpy as it faces decline.

-Demand types are important as they dictate the statistical algorithm that EazyStock uses to calculate forecasts.
-As products move along their life cycle, demand types and subsequent algorithms are updated to keep forecasting as accurate as possible.
+Demand types are important as they dictate which statistical algorithm EazyStock uses to calculate forecasts.
+As products move along their life cycle, EazyStock updates demand types and subsequent algorithms to maintain forecast accuracy.

 Other factors affecting demand